RedPeanut/crossmerge/README.md

 ## Desc
-- Crossplatform merge app
+- Crossplatform merge app<br/>
-: I plan to make the Araxis Merge program as similar as possible, with only the features I use.
+(make the Araxis Merge program as similar as possible with only the features I use)

 ## Run
 ```bash